-The Indigenous Languages Act (Bill C-91) states in its preamble that "Indigenous languages were the first languages spoken in the lands that are now in Canada and that they are fundamental to the identities, cultures, spirituality, relationships to the land, world views and self-determination of Indigenous peoples", that these languages contribute to the diversity and richness of Canada's linguistic and cultural heritage and that "recognition and implementation of rights related to Indigenous languages are at the core of reconciliation with Indigenous peoples".
+The Indigenous Languages Act (Bill C-91) states in its preamble that "Indigenous languages were the first languages spoken in the lands that are now in Canada and that they are fundamental to the identities, cultures, spirituality, relationships to the land, world views and self-determination2 of Indigenous peoples", that these languages contribute to the diversity and richness of Canada's linguistic and cultural heritage and that "recognition and implementation of rights related to Indigenous languages are at the core of reconciliation with Indigenous peoples".
 Among many provisions intended to support and promote the use, reclamation, revitalization and strengthening of Indigenous languages are the following:

+Government Gouvernement of Canada Gu Canada On June 21, 2019, the Indigenous Languages Act (the Act) received Royal Assent, with the overall purpose of supporting the efforts of Indigenous Peoples to reclaim, revitalize, maintain and strengthen Indigenous languages.2

-- . . . the Government of Canada is committed to implementing the United Nations Declaration on the Rights of Indigenous Peoples, which affirms rights related to Indigenous languages; - ... [acknowledgement of] the critical loss of Indigenous languages and the urgent need to maintain, revitalize and promote Indigenous languages; - . . .the Government of Canada recognizes that all relations with Indigenous peoples must be based on the recognition and implementation of their right to self-determination2, including the inherent right of self-government; - . . .
-First Nations, the Inuit and the Métis Nation have their own collective identities, cultures and ways of life and have, throughout history and to this day, continued to live in, use and occupy the lands that are now in Canada: - . . .
-Indigenous peoples have played a significant role in the development of Canada and Indigenous languages contribute to the diversity and richness of the linguistic and cultural heritage of Canada; - . . . a history of discriminatory government policies and practices, in respect of, among other things, assimilation, forced relocation, the Sixties Scoop and residential schools, were detrimental to Indigenous languages and contributed significantly to the erosion of those languages; - ... a variety of entities in different regions across Canada have mandates to promote the use of Indigenous languages and to support the efforts of Indigenous peoples to reclaim, revitalize, maintain and strengthen them and there is a need for the Government of Canada to provide continuing support for those entities.
+... the Government of Canada is committed to implementing the United Nations Declaration on the Rights of Indigenous Peoples, which affirms rights related to Indigenous languages;

+... [acknowledgement of] the critical loss of Indigenous languages and the urgent need to maintain, revitalize and promote Indigenous languages;

+... the Government of Canada recognizes that all relations with Indigenous peoples must be based on the recognition and implementation of their right to self-determination, including the inherent right of self-government;

+...
+First Nations, the Inuit and the Métis Nation have their own collective identities, cultures and ways of life and have, throughout history and to this day, continued to live in, use and occupy the lands that are now in Canada;

+...
+Indigenous peoples have played a significant role in the development of Canada and Indigenous languages contribute to the diversity and richness of the linguistic and cultural heritage of Canada;

+... a history of discriminatory government policies and practices, in respect of, among other things, assimilation, forced relocation, the Sixties Scoop and residential schools, were detrimental to Indigenous languages and contributed significantly to the erosion of those languages;

+... a variety of entities in different regions across Canada have mandates to promote the use of Indigenous languages and to support the efforts of Indigenous peoples to reclaim, revitalize, maintain and strengthen them and there is a need for the Government of Canada to provide continuing support for those entities.

-2 Self-determination is a key theme in many gov't and Indigenous community documents.
+2 Government of Canada, Indigenous Languages Act.
+Note that self-determination is a key theme in many government and Indigenous community documents.
 Section 35 of the Constitution Act (1982) recognizes that Indigenous peoples have an inherent, constitutionally-protected right to self-government, i.e., a right to manage their own affairs.
-More information.